ChronosXYZ/Influence-Bootstrap-Node/README.md

 # Influence Bootstrap Node

-This is the main node of the network messenger Influence.
+This is the main node of the Influence messenger network.
 ## Installation

 1. Clone this repo